Mixture of Concept Bottleneck Experts: Abstract

 \section{Abstract}

 Concept Bottleneck Models (CBMs) promote interpretability by grounding predictions in human-understandable concepts.
-However, existing CBMs typically fix their task predictor to a single linear or Boolean expression, limiting both predictive accuracy and adaptability to diverse user needs.
-We propose \class{} (\classacro{}), a framework that generalizes existing CBMs along two dimensions: the number of experts and the functional form of each expert, exposing an underexplored region of the design space.
-We investigate this region by instantiating two novel models: \linear{}, which learns a finite set of linear expressions, and \symbolic{}, which leverages symbolic regression to discover expert functions from data under user-specified operator vocabularies.
-Empirical evaluation demonstrates that varying the mixture size and functional form provides a robust framework for navigating the accuracy-interpretability trade-off, adapting to different user and task needs.
+However, existing CBMs typically constrain their task predictor to a single expression whose functional form is set a priori, limiting both predictive accuracy and adaptability to diverse user needs.
+We propose \class{} (\classacro{}), a framework that generalizes existing CBMs along two dimensions: the number of expressions, referred to as experts, employed by the task predictor to map concepts to the task, and the functional form each expression takes, thus exposing an underexplored region of this design space.
+We investigate this region by instantiating two novel models: \linear{}, which learns a finite set of linear expressions, and \symbolic{}, which leverages symbolic regression to discover expert functions from data subject to user-specified operator vocabularies.
+Empirical evaluation demonstrates that varying the number of expressions and their functional form provides a robust framework for navigating the accuracy-interpretability trade-off.